 How Often Should I Practice?

-Some yoga workout routine should be repeated at least once a week before (and after) childbirth and last 1 hour.
+Some yoga class routines should be repeated at least once a week before (and after) childbirth and last 1 hour.
 Our dedication can also affect the way your baby’s energy is working.
 Keep in mind that you can effectively program a lot of how your baby’s energy system if formed in-utero.

-On the other hand, if you are a typical home-bird, you may enjoy Youtube yoga videos more.
+On the other hand, if you are a typical home-bird and your yoga studio is your lounge room, then you may enjoy Youtube yoga videos more.
 Please make sure to consult your physician, before jumping on the mat.

 Some these are the tools I teach in every prenatal yoga class.